-- at least three Biotechnology Faculty, which must include their mentor, one of the three course directors, and at least one other member of the Biotechnology Program.
-Meetings are required once.
-(F, IVC) - 5210.The Microbiome-Role in Health and Disease (2:2:0:0).
-Focused on the role of microorganisms as active players in homeostasis and disease.
-Enrollment is only by permission of the instructor.
-(F, IVC) - 5211.Biotechnology Innovation & Commercialization.
-(2:2:0:0).
-Addresses the essentials for generating and implementing innovations in biotechnology from invention and patent laws to developing a product prototype and business plan.
-Enrollment is only by permission of the instructor.
-(F, IVC) - 5212.Fundamentals of Bacteriology (2:2:0:0).
-The classification, structure, virulence and pathogenesis of the bacteria that cause human disease and the ways to control these organisms will be studied.
-This course is a Biotechnology elective offered any semester, but taken only by permission of the instructor.
-(H, IVC) - 5213.Fundamentals of Virology/Parasitology (2:2:0:0).
-The classification, structure, and pathogenesis of parasites and viruses that cause human disease, as well as the epidemiology and control of infections will be taught.
-The course is a Biotechnology elective offered any semester, but taken only by permission of the instructor.
-(H, IVC) - 5214.Fundamentals of Immunology (2:2:0:0).
-Cellular and Molecular Immunology, immunity against microbes, tumors and diseases caused by inappropriate immune responses will be the focus of study.
-The course is a Biotechnology elective offered any semester, but taken only by permission of the instructor..
-(H, IVC) - 5298.Biotechnology Internship Report (2:2:0:0).
-Biotechnology Master's students completing internships off-campus report their research by giving a professional oral presentation using interactive technology.
-At the beginning of the YR2 Fall Semester, students will form a committee consisting of at least 3 members, which must include their mentor, one of the three course directors, and at least one other member of the Biotechnology Program.
-Meetings are required at least once.
-(F, IVC) - 5299.Biotechnology Internship Report (2:0:0:0).
-In Spring semester Year 2, all Biotechnology Master's students are required to present two professional oral reports and a final written report to their 3-member faculty committee.
-The reports expected to represent independent work by the student, conducted under the supervision of the mentor, and to be written and presented clearly and concisely in proper English.
-(F, IVC) - 5330.Immunology and Immunopathology.
-(3:3:0:0).
-The structural and molecular basis of immunological function will be taught, including: diagnostic tests using immunological reagents; mechanisms of resistance against microbial and neoplastic diseases; transplantation immunology; pathology of immune-mediated diseases; prevention of disease by vaccines; pharmacotherapeutic intervention in immunological processes; and contemporary topics in immunology.
-Enrollment is only by permission of the instructor.
-(F, IVC) - 5335.
-Vaccines, Blood and Biologics (3:3:0:0).
+- 5210.The Microbiome-Role in Health and Disease (2:2:0).
+Teaches the role of the microorganisms as active players in homeostasis and disease.
+(F) - 5211.Biotechnology Innovation & Commercialization.
+(2:2:0).
+Teaches the essentials for generating and implementing innovations in biotechnology from patent laws and inventorship to developing a product prototype and business plan.
+(F) - 5299.Biotechnology Final Report (2:0:0).
+A final written report and oral presentation are expected to represent independent work by the student, conducted under the supervision of the mentor, and to be written and presented clearly and concisely in proper English.
+Candidates must enroll in GBTC 5299 for a least 2 credit hours or until the degree is conferred, taking into account the 99 hour rule.
+When the degree in not conferred in the semester for which the student is enrolled, the student will earn a grade based on work completed during the semester.
+(F) - 5330.Immunology and Immunopathology.
+(3:3:0).
+Teaches the structural and molecular basis of immunological function; diagnostic tests using immunological reagents; mechanisms of resistance against microbial and neoplastic diseases; transplantation immunology; pathology of immune-mediated diseases; prevention of disease by vaccines; pharmacotherapeutic intervention in immunological processes; contemporary topics in immunology.
+(F) - 5335.
+Vaccines, Blood and Biologics (3:3:0).
 Teaches the current and emerging importance of vaccines and biologics as essential tools for the prophylaxis and treatment of a multitude of diseases.
-Enrollment is only by permission of the instructor.
-(F, IVC) - 5337.Techniques in Biotechnology Research.
-(3:0:3:0).
-In Spring semester Year 1, students are required to rotate in at least two laboratories of Biotechnology faculty members.
-Rotation 1

-- should begin immediately at the start of the semester and continue through the first one-half of the semester with rotation 2 starting immediately following and continuing to the end of the semester.
-The objective of lab rotations is allow the student to learn multiple experimental techniques and approaches, and choose a faculty mentor in which to conduct his/her required research.
-Rotation plans should be confirmed with the course director and the GSBS Biotechnology Student Advocate before registration to ensure they are initiated and completed in full.
-(F, H, IVC) - 5338.Biochemical Methods (3:1:6:0).
-Provides an integrated approach to modern biochemical techniques and present methods used to manipulate a gene, purify and characterize the enzymatic properties of the encoded protein.
-Enrollment is only by permission of the instructor.
-(F) - 5340.Biology of Cancer (3:3:0:0).
+(F) - 5337.Techniques in Biotechnology Research.
+(3:0:3).
+Through rotations in the laboratories of Biotechnology graduate concentration faculty members, standard experimental techniques used in Biotechnology are explored through a series of hands-on laboratory exercises.
+The objective of lab rotations are two-fold: (1) allows the student to choose a faculty mentor in which to conduct his/her masters; (2) allows the student to learn multiple experimental techniques and approaches.
+(F) - 5338.Biochemical Methods (3:1:6).
+Provides integrated approach to modern biochemical techniques and present methods used to manipulate a gene, purify and characterize the enzymatic properties of the encoded protein.
+(F) - 5340.Biology of Cancer (3:3:0).
 Teaches essential processes underlying the biology of cancer, from the molecular and cellular bases of cancer, to clinical manifestations, to therapy.
-Prerequisites: successful completion of the GSBS core curriculum or consent of the course director(s).
-(F, IVC) - 5350.Research and Molecular Pathology.
-(3:3:0:0).
+Prerequistes: successful completion of the GSBS core curriculum or consent of the course director(s).
+(F) - 5350.Research and Molecular Pathology.
+(3:3:0).
 This course provides expertise necessary to design and interpret research data obtained through the use of knowledge pertaining to pathology of human diseases and methods offered by modern pathology.
-Enrollment is only by permission of the instructor.
-(F) - 6000.
-Master's Thesis (V1-6).
+(F) - 6000.Master's Thesis (V1-6).
 (F) - 6001.Biotechnology Internship (V1-9).
 Research and training in a private-sector or government biotechnology laboratory (by prior arrangement with program director).
-(F) - 6101.Biotechnology Seminar (1:1:0:0).
-Biotechnology Master's students attend, critique and present seminars of importance to the field of biotechnology.
-Required course for Biotechnology Master's students for Spring, Year 1.
-(F) - 6202.Biomedical Informatics (2:0:2:0).
+(F) - 6101.Biotechnology Seminar (1:1:0).
+(F) - 6202.Biomedical Informatics (2:0:2).
+Prerequisite: GSBS 5373.
+Personal laptop meeting the School of Medicine laptop guidelines is required.
 Provides a broad introduction to the field of bioinformatics in medical research.
-Emphasizes use of modern software packages and internet-based genomic and other databases to solve research problems.
-Personal laptop meeting the GSBS laptop guidelines is required.
-Prerequisite: GSBS 5373 or by permission of the instructor.
-Required course for Biotechnology Master's students for Spring, Year 1.
-(H) - 6301.Introduction to Biotechnology (3:3:0:0).
-Broad coverage will be given to topics with high current interest to the biotechnology industries.
-This course emphasizes application of technologies and is required for all Biotechnology Master's students in Year 1 Spring semester.
-(F, IVC)
+Emphasizes use of modern software packages and internetbased genomic and other databases to solve research problems.
+(F)

+6301.
+Introduction to Biotechnology (3:3:0).
+Broad coverage of topics with high current interest and utility to the medical and agricultural biotechnology industustries.
+Emphasizes application of technologies.
+(F)